floydhub/floyd-docs/docs/guides/basics/create_new.md

 Give the project a name and a description.

-The `Owner` field defines the user space under which this project belong.
-If you are inside a Team select the name of your Team to create the project under the Team space.
+The `Owner` field defines the user namespace to which this project belongs.
+If you are part of a Team select the name of your Team.

 The `Visibility` field indicates who can see your project.
 If you set it to `Public`, anyone can see your project, your code and data.
 If you are working on an open source project, this is a great way to share and contribute to the FloydHub community.
 If your code or data is proprietary, please select `Private`.
 This will ensure that only you and your team will have access to this project.